garrotini/set_deb12/README.md

 ## instructions (for future me)

-0.
+### basic requirement

-Clean install of Debian 12 with just `ssh-server` and minimal drivers (this config might be ok: 30GBs of space, 8GBs of RAM, 3/4 cpus)
+Clean install of Debian 12 with just `ssh-server` and minimal drivers (it also works on Ubuntu Server: a bit more beginner-friendlier, not need to install sudo, but it's more "bloated" -> more RAM, and it pushes you to install firefox as a snap package)

-1.
+VM specs: 30GBs of space, 8GBs of RAM, 3/4 cpus

+### after installation

-log as 'root', and run:
+1. log as 'root', and run:

 ```bash
 apt update && apt upgrade -y